superruzafa/visual-scala-reference/_en/functions/minOption.md

 @include [signatures/minOption.md]

-`maxOption` returns the smallest value in this collection wrapped with `Some`.
+`minOption` returns the smallest value in this collection wrapped with `Some`.

 @include [figure.html source="images/minOption.svg" desc="Diagram of the minOption function"]